 - Review quarterly — exchange rate environments change; review your hedging position alongside your financial forecasts

-- Use a specialist, not your bank — a currency specialist with FCA-authorised partners will consistently outperform your bank on rate and provide better access to hedging tools
+- Use a specialist, not your bank — for execution, a currency specialist will consistently outperform your bank on rate.
+For large amounts, see our guide on the best way to transfer large amounts internationally and how to securely send large sums overseas

 Frequently Asked Questions